 The house has two washrooms on the second floor; in fact, the Tuckers had early indoor plumbing through a rainwater collection system with a hand pump and gravity feed.
 One set of servants’ quarters is down the hall on the second floor, and the attic held additional sleeping quarters for servants and also served as a schoolroom for the local children.
 The attic contained a beautiful schoolroom map of pre-Confederation Canada and children’s school exercise books, currently on loan to a local museum.

-The extended property includes two barns and the limestone foundations of several other outbuildings.
+One of the original two barns remains on the property.
+The extended property also features the limestone foundations of several other buildings.
 The residence of our Operations Manager is an even earlier log – and – chinking cabin that once housed a blacksmith.
 Mr. Tucker did his own surveying of his properties and we have his carefully hand-drawn maps of the area as well as navigational charts for travels to visit relatives in the United States.

 The Tuckers were devout Baptists, as their reading materials, decorative touches, and correspondence showed.
-After the house had held several generations of Tuckers, the descendants sold the property to the local Baptist convention for a token fee, as a testament to the faith and legacy of Stephen Tucker.
-Although Tucker House is now an independent charity, we do maintain some ties to this tradition through Country Fun Nature Camp, our longest-running program, now an environmental camp open to children of all backgrounds.
-Campers and visitors to the site participate in history tours and events.
+After the house had held several generations of Tuckers, the descendants sold the property in the 1970’s to the local Baptist convention for a token fee, as a testament to the faith and legacy of Stephen Tucker.
+Although Tucker House is now an independent charity, we do maintain some ties to this tradition through an environmental camp open to children of all backgrounds.

-For more information, book a history tour of the house or visit the Clarence-Rockland Museum to see selected Tucker House artifacts on loan for the Tucker House exhibit.
+For more information, guided tours of the house are available during events or available upon request.
+You can also visit the Clarence-Rockland Museum to see selected Tucker House artifacts on loan for the Tucker House exhibit.